dineshabey/ML-Realtime_movie_recommandation_sysytem/README.md

-#Running the Real-Time Movie Recommendation System
+##🚀Running the Real-Time Movie Recommendation System

 To run the real-time movie recommendation system, follow these steps: